 - Orange Foam

-Peel off two googly eyes and attach them to the front of the pudding cup.
+STEP 5: Peel off two googly eyes and attach them to the front of the pudding cup.
 Next, glue on a nose and wattle.

 Aren't these just the cutest little Thanksgiving treats?

-Whether you decide to use these turkey pudding cups for a class party, or a treat at home, I'm sure you'll agree, they make an adorable and tasty treat.
+Whether you decide to use these turkey pudding cups for a class party, or a treat at home, I'm sure you'll agree, that they make an adorable and tasty treat.